TheThingsNetwork/docs/_includes/v2-preview/cli/_quickstart.md

 > _Downloads are also available as `.tar.gz` archives, just change the extension in the links above._

+SHA256 checksums for the uncompressed binaries are listed in the [`checksums`](https://ttnreleases.blob.core.windows.net/release/v2-preview/checksums) file.

+The `checksums` file is signed using our GPG key with fingerprint `2F06 2CD1 5425 47AF 71BD  9B81 8FC5 CD2B 9DFB 1B4B`.
+The signature is stored as [`checksums.sig`](https://ttnreleases.blob.core.windows.net/release/v2-preview/checksums).

 We often update `ttnctl`, so re-download it once in a while.

 ---